List of guitar tunings: Seven-string

 Standard tuning for a seven-string guitar.
-Used by Fear Factory, In This Moment, Animals as Leaders, Unearth, Nickelback on the song "Burn It To The Ground" and more recent material, Decapitated, Trivium on much of Shogun, and The Crusade, Dream Theater since Awake, Linkin Park on the songs "With You" and "Runaway" when Brad Delson used to play a 7-string before switching to a 6-string, Crossfade on some songs, Hypocrisy, Lacuna Coil, All That Remains on some songs, and Wormed.
+Used by Fear Factory, In This Moment, Animals as Leaders, Unearth, Nickelback on the song "Burn It To The Ground" and more recent material, Decapitated, Trivium on much of Shogun, and The Crusade, Dream Theater, Linkin Park on the songs "With You" and "Runaway" when Brad Delson used to play a 7-string before switching to a 6-string, Crossfade on some songs, Hypocrisy, Lacuna Coil, All That Remains on some songs, and Wormed.